 Today, a number of well-researched books and Christian websites have cleared up much of the disinformation Catholics are being fed with by Rome’s legatees.
 But let’s take a look at some examples:

 “The Roman Catholic Church was the only Christian Church in existence prior to the Reformation, therefore, if it went into apostasy, then Christ’s promise that the gates of hell would not prevail against the church failed”

 There are several false assumptions wrapped up in this one sentence.
 First, what is today called the “the Roman Catholic Church” was not a monolithic system that sprang up from Christ’s apostles (like Athena from Zeus’ skull) retaining a doctrinal continuity for 2,000 years.
 It was a gradual invasion and taking root of false doctrines all through the centuries that gave rise to it.
-It took much time and circumstances – often the influence of pagan ideas – for Catholicism to emerge into what it is:
+It took much time and circumstances – often the influence of pagan ideas – for Roman Catholicism to emerge into what it is:

-“The magnificient conception of a Catholic church bound together in one organization, one faith, one ritual could hardly have been realized by imagination alone, without the aid of time and circumstances” (James Thompson, An Introduction to Medieval Europe, 1937, 46).
+“The magnificent conception of a Catholic church bound together in one organization, one faith, one ritual could hardly have been realized by imagination alone, without the aid of time and circumstances” (James Thompson, Edgar Nathaniel Johnson.
+An Introduction to Medieval Europe, W. W. Norton & co., 1937, 46).

 This is why ancient catholicity and modern Roman Catholicism are as different as chalk and cheese.
 The fact is, not all Christian churches were part of the Latin church even in the 4th century.
 The Edict of the Emperors Gratian, Valentinan II and Theodosius of February 27, 380 shows this:

 “We order those who follow this doctrine to receive the title of Catholic Christians, but others we judge to be mad and raving and worthy of incurring the disgrace of heretical teaching, nor are their assemblies to receive the name of churches.
-They are to be punished not only by Divine retribution but also by our own measures, which we have decided in accord with Divine inspiration” (Sidney Ehler and John Morrall, Church and State Through the Centuries, 1954, 7).
+They are to be punished not only by Divine retribution but also by our own measures, which we have decided in accord with Divine inspiration” (Sidney Ehler and John Morrall, Church and State Through the Centuries, Burns & Cates, 1954, 7).